isomerpages/mlaw-ltp/index.md

       url: /ltp
       alt: LTP Initiative
       image: /images/Banner/LTP initiative.jpg
-      subtitle: LTP Initiative
+      description: The LTP is a matter management and collaboration tool designed around legal workflows and integrated with public services commonly used by Singapore law firms
-      description: The LTP is a matter management tool designed around legal workflows and integrated with legal technology tools and public services commonly used by law firms
+      title: Legal Technology Platform (LTP)
   - infopic:
       description: LTP engages more than 200 lawyers from small and medium Singapore law firms through feedback sessions, co-organised by the Law Society of